Single Procurement Document (SPD)

 What is the SPD?

-Bidders will use their SPD response to indicate whether their organisation meet the requirements of the procurement exercise.
-The form is a self-declaration forms and suppliers do not need to provide any evidence upfront unless their are clear reasons for doing so.
+Bidders will use their SPD response to indicate whether they can meet the requirements of the procurement exercise.
+The response is a self-declaration form and suppliers do not need to provide any evidence upfront unless there are clear reasons for doing so.

 When should I use it?

-Buyers must issue an SPD for procurement exercises over the threshold (Route 3) and it is recommended that it is also used for all route 2 procurements.
+Buyers must issue an SPD request for procurement exercises over the threshold (Route 3) and it is recommended that it is also used for all Route 2 procurements.

 Single Stage

 A single stage procedure asks bidders to submit all relevant information at the same time.
-This will usually take the form of a completed SPD document, alongside the bidders response to the rest of the procurement documents.
+This will usually take the form of a completed SPD document, alongside the bidders response to the rest of the procurement documents e.g. Invitation to Tender (ITT).

-In this instance it is recommended that the bidders’ SPD responses should be assessed on a pass/fail basis, as there is no requirement to shortlist.
+In this instance the bidders’ SPD responses should be assessed on a pass/fail basis, and none of the questions should be scored and weighted, as there is no requirement to shortlist.

-In a two stage process bidders will provide the information in two distinct stages.
+In a two-stage procedure, bidders will provide the information in two distinct stages.
 Firstly the bidder will submit the SPD for evaluation by the buyer.
-All of the exclusion questions and all of the selection questions will be assessed on a pass/fail basis, with the exception the technical and professional ability section is most commonly assessed by scoring responses.
+All of the exclusion questions and most of the selection questions will be assessed on a pass/fail basis.

 Quickfire Guide